Central Java: Dutch colonial rule

 By the late 16th century, European traders began to frequent central Javanese ports.
 The Dutch established a presence in the region through the East India Company.
 Following the fall of Demak to Mataram under the reign of Sultan Agung, Mataram was able to conquer almost all of Java by the 17th century, but internal disputes and Dutch intervention forced it to cede more land to the Dutch.
 These cessions led to several partitions of Mataram.
 The first was after the 1755 Treaty of Giyanti, which divided the kingdom in two, the Sultanates of Surakarta and Yogyakarta.
 Surakarta was divided again with the establishment of the Mangkunegaran following the 1757 Treaty of Salatiga.

 During the Napoleonic Wars, Central Java as a Dutch colony was taken over by the British.
 In 1813, the Sultanate of Yogyakarta was divided with the establishment of the Pakualaman.
 Following the departure of the British, the Dutch returned as stipulated in the Congress of Vienna.
 The Java War between 1825 and 1830 ravaged Central Java, which resulted in a consolidation of the Dutch power.
 The power and the territories of the already divided Mataram were greatly reduced.
 After the war, the Netherlands enforced the Cultivation System which was linked to famines and epidemics in the 1840s, first in Cirebon and then Central Java, as cash crops such as indigo and sugar had to be grown instead of rice.

-In the 1900s, the predecessor of the modern Central Java was created, named Gouvernement of Midden-Java.
+In the 1900s, the predecessor of the modern Central Java was created, named Gouvernement van Midden-Java.
 Before 1905, central Java consisted of 5 gewesten (regions) namely Semarang, Rembang, Kedu, Banyumas, and Pekalongan.
 Surakarta was still an independent vorstenland (autonomous region) which stood alone and consisted of two regions, Surakarta and Mangkunegaran, as well as Yogyakarta.
 Each gewest consisted of districts.
 At that time, the Rembang Gewest also included Regentschap Tubanand Regentschap Bojonegoro.
 After the enactment of the 1905 Decentralisatie Besluit (Decentralisation Decision), the governor was given autonomy and a regional Council was formed.
 In addition, autonomous gemeente (municipal) was formed, Pekalongan, Tegal, Semarang, Salatiga, and Magelang.
 In 1930, the province was designated as an autonomous region with a provinciale raad (provincial council).
 The province consists of several residenties (residencies), covering several regentschap (districts), divided into several kawedanan (districts).
 Central Java consisted of 5 residences: Pekalongan, Jepara-Rembang, Semarang, Banyumas, and Kedu.